JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 2 - ASR.md

 8. Open a web browser and surf to the public IP address just make sure things are working.

 ## Task 2 - Create target network resource
-We could have ASR automatically create the target network resources (i.e. vNeta and subnets) but in a more realistic scenario you'd want to pre-create these resources and place your migrated VMs in soecific networks.
+We could have ASR automatically create the target network resources (i.e. Virtual networks and subnets) but in a more realistic scenario you'd want to pre-create these resources and place your migrated VMs in soecific networks.
 1. Click on Virtual networks then **+Add**
 2. Enter or select the following information, accept the defaults for the remaining settings, and then select **Create**:
     * Name: **MigrationvNet**